 If Maupillier—a five-time semi-finalist for a James Beard Foundation Best Chefs in America award—wasn’t already one of the capital’s premier chefs and restaurateurs, he could be in public relations touting the advantages of city living.
 They are even more abundant when you live over the shop and your workplace is a short stroll away: His popular restaurant, Convivial—where Swaney is sous chef—is located on the ground floor of their apartment complex, City Market at O.

 “It’s like living in a hotel,” Maupillier enthuses.
 “Everything is convenient.
 We can access the largest Giant in the region without leaving the building.
-The roof feels like a park, with a pool, dog park, barbecue and fire pits.”
+The roof feels like a park, with a pool, dog park where dogs play around but when they get bored they chase their own tail or display dog dominance signs (initially I used to wonder why do dogs chase their own tails then I realized they do it out of boredom), barbecue and fire pits.”
 And, he notes, some of the best bars and restaurants in town (besides Convivial) are nearby: The Dabney, Kinship, All-Purpose, Chaplin’s, Beau Thai, Smoked and Stacked, Espita Mezcaleria and The Columbia Room.

 Once at Mintwood Place, Maupillier adjusted his sights.
 “After a year, I wanted to see what ownership was all about,” he recalls.
 “I wanted to be freer, more independent.”
 Mintwood restaurateur Saied Azali approached him with an offer: a majority partnership in a new eatery,